point0bar1/hat-ebm/README.md

 ## TPU Support Acknowledgement

-This code was developed the with Cloud TPUs from Google's TPU Research Cloud (TRC).
+This code was developed with Cloud TPUs from Google's TPU Research Cloud (TRC).

 ## Contact